spine-examples/todo-list/GETTING-STARTED.md

 }
 ```

-Note that an aggregate type _must_ handle all the produced events.
+Note that an aggregate type _must_ handle all the events it produces.

 ## Repositories and routing set up